 Mechanical Tension – Did I Lift Heavy Enough?

-In layman’s terms, mechanical tension means “lifting heavy,” and for me, lifting heavy comes in two forms: maximum effort (aka 100-110% of your 1 rep max) and fairly heavy (90%ish of your max).
+In layman’s terms, mechanical tension means “lifting heavy,” and generally speaking, lifting heavy comes in two forms: maximum effort (aka 100-110% of your 1 rep max) and fairly heavy (90%ish of your max).
 The first is the kind of tension that powerlifters strive for.
 It’s extremely intense, and to be honest not something most mature adults can do on a regular basis.
 But there’s research that suggests that working at 90% of your max effort for more reps (so that you’re working more time under maximum tension) is equally effective at improving muscle strength.
-Hence, on my strength days, I’ll work up to a challenging weight and then stay there for 5-6 sets…something like this:
+Hence, on strength days, consider working up to a challenging weight and then stay there for 5-6 sets…something like this:

 Metabolic Stress – Did I Challenge Myself Enough to Feel the “Pump” or Burn?

 Bodybuilders often say, “Go for the burn.”
 It’s the result of keeping the muscle under constant tension (no rest between reps) and reversing direction just short of lock-out or before bottoming out.
 This action forces blood into the muscles, while the steady contractions constrict the veins preventing them from letting blood escape.
 The result is a high level of metabolic stress or cellular swelling and the so-called “burn”.
-Hence, whenever I do hypertrophy work, I often use a variety of rep schemes with the goal of hitting momentary muscle failure…something like this.
+Hence, when doing hypertrophy work, coaches often use extended rep schemes (aka rep pauses, drop sets, cluster sets, etc.) with the goal of hitting muscle failure…something like this.

 Rest: 30-60 seconds between sets